fastly/blockbuster/README.md

 You can remove a single existing cassette and run in local mode and VCR will re-record that cassette and Blockbuster will package a new cassettes file.

+#### Removing or renaming a cassette file

+If you rename a cassette or need to delete one from the archive you need to do the following:

+* Run your test suite so that you have an up-to-date cassette directory
+* Do the work to rename test/cassette etc
+* Run tests (even that single test) with `VCR_MODE=local`

 #### Re-record all cassettes